METHODS OVERVIEW

 As part of the droplet-based assay portfolio of the DcGC, we also offer methods to simultaneously quantify different molecular profiles of individual cells, for example the transcriptome and epigenome, or the transcriptome and selected cell surface proteins.
 Multiomics methods thus enable the integration of different layers of information, giving a more comprehensive view of the cell’s biology and physiology.

-The most used assay at the DcGC is the scMultiome profiling, a droplet-based method that combines transcriptome and epigenome profiling.
+At the DcGC, we offer the scMultiome profiling, a droplet-based method that combines transcriptome and epigenome profiling.
 Please read our guidelines on this method.

 In addition, we are open to more experimental approaches, being happy to discuss potential collaborations for full or partial support of other multiomics methods.